Stop wasting money once and for all, and start saving if you plan to become debt-free.

 If you can’t afford it, don’t buy it, end of the story.

-Find out the exact amount of money you can spend, so you’re not scrambling to pay your bills.
+Find out how much money you can spend so you’re not scrambling to pay your bills.

-Don’t use credit cards as a way to justify online spending either, as you’re paying far more for an item you’re probably buying on sale.
+Don’t use credit cards to justify online spending, as you’re paying far more for an item you’re probably buying on sale.